vedran-maricevic/sb_poc/README.md

 # Proof of Concept.
-This proof of concepts aim, is to show it is possible to have Datamatrix.
-To move code recognition to the front end side.
-Currently, we use backend for this purpose.
+The purpose of this concept, is to determine if it is possible to have Datamatrix extraction on the frontend side, instead the backend that we use for this purpose.

 This PoC is 95% boilerplate from the original Scanbot company demo.
 It consist of the following:
 - Boilerplate (React setup) (We already do it)